Zolmy/azerlia/docs/magic_items/relics/kaban.md

 * Change the area of the spell
 * Change the saving throw of the spell

-You may cast this spell from Kaban as you would normally cast a spell.
-When you do, the spell is cast as if it were one level higher and has the chosen effect.
 The brew need not be the active brew in order to cast it.
 You may only add one effect to the brew and Kaban may only have one magical brew at any given time and one vial's worth.

 You can only use this feature of Kaban once per long rest.